Information-theoretic interpretation of quantum formalism: General systems

 \subsubsection{Born rule}

-We need first to verify that the Born rule, valid in static charts, is also valid in full generality in the information manifold. \begin{theorem}[Born rule] In a Hilbert space the Born rule applies in full generality regardless of the density matrix $\rho$ and whatever the observable $\mathsf{Q}$,
+We need first to verify that the Born rule, valid in the source window, is also valid in full generality in the Bayesian theater. \begin{theorem}[Born rule] In a Hilbert space the Born rule applies in full generality regardless of the density matrix $\rho$ and whatever the observable $\mathsf{Q}$,

 \end{theorem} \emph{Proof.} Any observable is described by a Hermitian operator.
-First, diagonalize the Hermitian operator, i.e., map the initial chart to a proper chart of the observable.
-Assume that this chart is nonsingular.
-By reverse transcription, it is possible to regard the proper chart as a static chart.
-By Proposition (\ref{staticexpectation}), the Born rule holds in the static chart and therefore in the current chart as well because the computation of a tensor does not depend on the basis.
-Now, if the proper chart is singular, the probability distribution is not defined in this chart.
-Since Eq. (\ref{eqgborn}) is continuous in both the density matrix and the basis change, we keep this expression by continuity in the singular case. $\Box$
+First, diagonalize the Hermitian operator, i.e., map the initial window to a proper window of the observable.
+By reverse transcription, it is possible to regard the proper window as a source window.
+By Proposition (\ref{staticexpectation}), the Born rule holds in the source window and therefore in the current window as well because the computation of a tensor does not depend on the basis. $\Box$